The five most expensive MLS signings in 2026

 © IMAGO - German Berterame

-Inter Miami have gone big in the market after winning MLS Cup in 2025.
-Despite re-signing Barcelona legend Luis Suarez to a fresh deal, the Herons have brought in a new starting striker in the shape of German Berterame.
+Inter Miami went big in the market after winning MLS Cup in 2025.
+Despite re-signing Barcelona legend Luis Suarez to a fresh deal, the Herons also brought in a new starting striker in the shape of German Berterame in the offseason.

-The Mexico international has joined from Monterrey in a €12.6m ($15m) deal after scoring 68 goals in 153 appearances for Rayados.
-He is not entirely unfamiliar to MLS audiences, as he had repeatedly been linked with US clubs in recent years.
+The Mexico international joined from Monterrey in a €12.6m ($15m) deal after scoring 68 goals in 153 appearances for Rayados.
+He is not entirely unfamiliar to MLS audiences, as he had repeatedly been linked with US clubs in previous years.

-FC Cincinnati and the Portland Timbers previously were close to striking deals for the Argentina-born striker, but both times Berterame opted to remain in Mexico.
+FC Cincinnati and the Portland Timbers had been close to striking deals for the Argentina-born striker, but both times Berterame opted to remain in Mexico.
 Before signing the 27-year-old, Miami made an audacious cash offer for LAFC superstar Denis Bouanga.

 Berterame is not the only offensive addition.
-Tadeo Allende has been signed permanently from Celta Vigo for €5m after breaking the record for most MLS playoff goals during his loan spell in 2025.
+Tadeo Allende was signed permanently from Celta Vigo for €5m after breaking the record for most MLS playoff goals during his loan spell in 2025.

 Miami were unable to sign De Paul permanently because all of their Designated Player slots were already filled.
 They instead agreed a loan deal with a purchase option, but it was an open secret that it was effectively a permanent signing.

-With Sergio Busquets retiring after the 2025 season, De Paul has now taken the Spaniard's DP spot after his option was triggered for €15m ($17m), making him the fourth-most expensive signing in MLS history behind Kevin Denkey, Emmanuel Latte Lath and Son Heung-min.
+With Sergio Busquets retiring after the 2025 season, De Paul took the Spaniard's DP spot after his option was triggered for €15m ($17m), making him one of the most expensive signings in MLS history.

 The FootballTransfers app